ittekiou/EgQE/docs/articles/SX-EX-02_What-is-Projection_lag-exposure.md

 It is not the act of seeing.
 It is not the work of a subject.

-Projection is the continuation of lag.
+Projection is lag in continuation.

 ---